SpartnerNL/Laravel-Excel/README.md

 [<img src="http://www.maatwebsite.nl/img/excel_banner.jpg"/>](http://www.maatwebsite.nl/laravel-excel/docs)

-#### LaravelExcel brings the power of PHPExcel to Laravel with a touch of the Laravel Magic:
+#### Maatwebsite's Laravel Excel brings the power of PHPOffice's PHPExcel to Laravel 4.* with a touch of the Laravel Magic.

 - Import into Laravel **Collections**
 - Export **Blade views** to Excel and CSV